gkye/ComplimentaryGradientView/README.md

 # ComplimentaryGradientView
-Create complementary gradients generated from dominant and prominent colors in supplied image
+Create complementary gradients generated from dominant and prominent colors in supplied image.
+Inspired by <a href="http://benhowdle.im/grade/"> Grade.js </a> :heart:

 ## Usage